g0morra/wp-file-upload/readme.txt

 3. A screenshot of the plugin showing the successful upload message.
 4. A screenshot of the plugin with different placement.
 5. A screenshot of the plugin with user fields.
+6. A screenshot of the shortcode composer.
+7. A screenshot of the file browser.

 == Changelog ==

+= 2.2.1 =
+* added file browser in Dashboard for admins
+* added attribute medialink to allow uploaded files to be shown in Media
+* serious bug fixed that was breaking the plugin because of preg_replace_callback function
+* corrected error in first attempt to upload file when captcha is enabled

 = 2.1.3 =
 * variables %pagetitle% and %pageid% added in uploadpath.